Andrew-Hong1/Andrew-Hong1.github.io/README.md

 Page made for the UT Austin Data Analysis bootcamp.
 Provides sample values of different bacteria located inside the belly button of various individuals.

 To navigate the website, simply select a Test Subject ID no. from the dropdown menu on the left.
 Certain test subject IDs have no data available.

-index.html contains the htmml document and code.
+index.html contains the html document and code.

 the samples.json contains the data.